raiden-network/raiden/docs/nix.md

 1. Fetch all system dependencies with `nix` if necessary.
 2. Activate the `nix` shell.
 3. Create a python virtualenv for the project if necessary.
-4. Install the dependencies in `requirements-dev.txt` and `raiden` itself.

 Now each time you `cd` into this directory, `direnv` will activate this environment.

+Run

+    pip install -r requirements-dev.txt -e .

+to install the dependencies in `requirements-dev.txt` and `raiden` itself.

 Proceed to `Testing` section in [CONTRIBUTING.md](../CONTRIBUTING.md).